xAlphiiJr/MyStremio/README.md

 ### 📖 Detail view with metadata and stream sidebar

-The Data Enrichment Plugin (if TMDB API KEY is set) offers an enhanced detail page with cast and similar titles, The StreamUI pluign offers a clean and modern sidebar with folders to pick streams from.
-(The plugin works for the follwing addons: Most torrent addons, [WatchHub](https://stremio-addons.net/addons/watchhub), [Ratings Aggregator](https://stremio-addons.net/addons/ratings-aggregator), [IMDb Ratings](https://stremio-addons.net/addons/imdb-ratings), [AfterCredits](https://aftercredits.almosteffective.com/configure.html))
+The Data Enrichment Plugin by MrBlu03 (if TMDB API-Key is set) offers an enhanced detail page with cast and similar titles.
+The StreamUI pluign offers a clean and modern sidebar with folders to pick streams from.
+(The plugin works for the follwing addons: Most torrent addons, [WatchHub](https://stremio-addons.net/addons/watchhub), [Ratings Aggregator](https://stremio-addons.net/addons/ratings-aggregator), [IMDb Ratings](https://stremio-addons.net/addons/imdb-ratings), [AfterCredits](https://aftercredits.almosteffective.com/configure.html)).

 ![Metadata and Stream UI](./images/03-detail-metadata-stream-sidebar.png)